Financial Aid Information

 Other Federal, State, Private or Institutional Student Aid

-In addition, it is likely you will owe a repayment of unearned financial aid funds if you cease enrollment prior to the sixty percent (60%) completion point of any payment period for which you received financial aid funds.
+It is possible you will owe a repayment of “unearned” financial aid funds to the UNT Health Science Center if you cease attendance prior to the sixty percent (60%) completion point of any payment period for which you received financial aid funds.
 The completion point is based on the total number of class days in a payment period.
+If it is determined that you owe a repayment of funds, you will receive notification from the Office of Financial Aid.
+You can also check your balance owed through the myHSC student portal.
+Owing a balance to UNT Health Science Center may impact ability to enroll in classes.